microsoftgraph/msgraph-sdk-powershell/src/Education/beta/docs/Microsoft.Graph.Beta.Education.md

 Update the navigation property profileStatus in education

 ### [Update-MgBetaEducationUser](Update-MgBetaEducationUser.md)
-Update the relatedContact collection of an educationUser object.
+Update the properties of an educationuser object.

 ### [Update-MgBetaEducationUserAssignment](Update-MgBetaEducationUserAssignment.md)
 Update the navigation property assignments in education